Fiona Sit: Early life

-In an interview with Hong Kong Newspaper Apple Daily in 2006, Fiona Sit revealed that she has always been interested in singing in front of an audience since a very young age, but growing up as the only child in the family left her with little opportunity to sing in front of people of her own age.
+In an interview with Hong Kong newspaper Apple Daily in 2006, Fiona Sit revealed that she has always been interested in singing in front of an audience since a very young age, but growing up as the only child in the family left her with little opportunity to sing in front of people of her own age.
 So she enjoyed visiting her relatives' homes during her childhood in order to perform in front of her cousins and relatives.

 She attended Island School and studied Creative Media in City University of Hong Kong until 2004.
 She used to be a part-time model, posing for adverts and magazines.

 Her opportunity to sign a deal with Warner Music came through her uncle, Peter Wong, a senior manager at Capital Artists.

 Career

 Music

 After joining Warner Music Group in 2003, Sit first plugged her debut song "XBF" and "Madonna's Kiss", catching attention from audiences.
 Sit released her first album F Debut on 8 April 2004.
 It became a best-seller in Hong Kong, being certified gold for sales in excess of 25,000 copies.
-The album contained the hit ballad "XBF" (short for ex-boyfriend) and another hit "Keanu Reeves Reply".
-The song "Keanu Reeves Reply" reached No. 1 in the charts of the four TV and radio stations.
+The album contained the hit ballad "XBF" (short for ex-boyfriend) and another hit, "A Letter From Keanu Reeves" (奇洛李維斯回信).
+"A Letter From Keanu Reeves" reached No. 1 in the charts of the four TV and radio stations and won the Top 10 Gold Song Award at the 2004 RTHK Top 10 Gold Songs Awards.

-She published her debut Photobook F-Trip which sold with her limited set of "Fileee Doll", and was later sold it in Animation-Comic-Game Hong Kong.
+She published her debut photobook F-Trip which sold with her limited set of "Fileee Doll", and was later sold it in Animation-Comic-Game Hong Kong.
 It was sold out in just four days.

 Due to the success of F Debut, Warner Music Hong Kong released F Debut AVCD on 5 May 2004.
-F Debut AVCD included her famous song "Keanu Reeves Reply" and another version which featured Aaron Kwok as Mr. K singing his reply to Miss F.
+F Debut AVCD included her famous song "A Letter From Keanu Reeves" and another version which featured Aaron Kwok as Mr. K singing his reply to Miss F.

 As she became more well known in the entertainment industry, she shot many adverts in the year, such as Toshiba and Sagem.

 At the age of 23, she won most newcomer awards in the year-end ceremony from Hong Kong Music Platforms.
-In the Ultimate Song Chart Awards Presentation, she triumphed over other artistes to win No. 7 with the song "Keanu Reeves Reply" and became the first newcomer who achieved the top 10 song in 903 Music Platform.
-She won a number of awards, including gold award for best female newcomer at the Hong Kong Music Awards, as well as a gold award for the song "Keanu Reeves' Reply." she was also awarded the Best Selling Newcomer by IFPI.
+In the Ultimate Song Chart Awards Presentation, she triumphed over other artists to win No. 7 with the song "A Letter From Keanu Reeves" and became the first newcomer who achieved the top 10 song in 903 Music Platform.
+She won a number of awards, including gold award for best female newcomer at the Hong Kong Music Awards, as well as a gold award for the song "Keanu Reeves' Reply."
+She was also awarded the Best Selling Newcomer by IFPI.

-On 7 January 2005, Warner Music released a single named 886.
-It included songs such as "Pumpkin Wagon" and "886", which is an abbreviation of Byebye in Cantonese ICQ language.
+On 7 January 2005, Warner Music released a single named "886".
+It included songs such as "Pumpkin Wagon" and "886", which is an abbreviation of "Byebye" in Cantonese ICQ language.
 The single was a huge success and it was sold out within 3 weeks.